 Yet, in India and the Philippines, you will have to work for a minimal salary initially.

 It is not hard to fly an airplane.
 To qualify and become an airline pilot is hard.
-Operating a commercial jet requires years of flying experience and extensive aeronautical knowledge to become an incompetent pilot.
+Operating a commercial jet requires years of flying experience and extensive aeronautical knowledge to become a competent pilot.
 Pilots need skill and confidence to take the responsibility of conducting safe flights.

 Acquiring a commercial pilot license is not difficult at all.
 Anyone can study the basics and pass all their exams to become a commercial pilot.